flboudet/flobz/win32/README.txt

+Compile FloboPop for Windows

+=== Using Mingw32 ===

+REQUIREMENTS:
+* A mingw toolchain
+* NSIS for building the installation package
+* An SDL libraries distribution (containing a working sdl-config command)

+1- Configure for cross-compilation

+$mkdir build_win
+$../configure -prefix=/usr/local/i586-mingw32 --host=i586-mingw32msvc --build=i686-linux SDL_CONFIG=../win32/SDL-1.2.13/bin/sdl-config

+2- Build
+make

+you can either build a Windows installer: make win_installer

+or a zip archive:
+make win_zip_archive

+=== Using DevC++ ===

+[Not tested for some time, might be outdated]

 This folder contain a dev-cpp project to compile for windows.

 The prefered way is to use cygwin with the standard Makefile system, but this should work.